json-everything/json-everything-blog/_posts/2024/2024-04-17-better-json-pointer.md

 While the memory allocation decrease was... fine, the 50% run-time increase was unacceptable.
 I couldn't figure out what was going on here, so I left it for about a week and started on some updates for _JsonSchema.Net_ (post coming soon).

 Initially for the pointer math, I was just creating a new string and then parsing that.
 The memory usage was a bit higher than what's shown above, but the run-time was almost double.
-After a bit of thought, I realized I can explicitly build the string _and_ the range array, which cut down on both the run time and the memory, but only these numbers.
+After a bit of thought, I realized I can explicitly build the string _and_ the range array, which cut down on both the run time and the memory, but only so far as what's shown above.

 ## Eureka!

 After a couple days, I finally figured out that by storing each segment, the old way could re-use segments between pointers.
+Sharing segments helps with pointer math where we're chopping up and combining pointers.

 For example, let's combine `/foo/bar` and `/baz`.
-The pointers for those hold the arrays `['foo', 'bar']` and `['baz']`.
-When combining under the old way, I'd just merge the arrays: `['foo', 'bar', 'baz']`.
+Under the old way, the pointers for those hold the arrays `['foo', 'bar']` and `['baz']`.
+When combining them, I'd just merge the arrays: `['foo', 'bar', 'baz']`.
 It's allocating a new array, but not new strings.
 All of the segment strings stayed the same.

 Under the new way, I'd actually build a new string `/foo/bar/baz` and then build a new array of `Range`s to point to the substrings.

 So this new architecture isn't better after all.

-## Deep in thought
+## A hybrid design

 I thought some more about the two approaches.
 The old approach does pointer math really well, but I don't like that I have an object (`JsonPointer`) that contains more objects (`PointerSegment`) that each contain strings.
 That seems wasteful.

 Also, why did I make it a struct?
 Structs should be a fixed size, and strings are never a fixed size (which is a major reason `string` is a class).
 Secondly, the memory of a struct should also live on the stack, and strings and arrays (even arrays of structs) are stored on the heap; so really it's only the container that's on the stack.
-A struct just isn't the right choice for this type, so change it back to a class.
+A struct just isn't the right choice for this type, so I should change it back to a class.

 What if the pointer just held the strings directly instead of having a secondary `PointerSegment` class?
-Then all of the decoding/encoding logic would have to live somewhere else, but that's fine.
+In the old design, `PointerSegment` handled all of the decoding/encoding logic, so that would have to live somewhere else, but that's fine.
 So I don't need a model for the segments; plain strings will do.

 Lastly, I could make it implement `IReadOnlyList<string>`.
 That would give users a `.Count` property, an indexer to access segments, and allow them to iterate over segments directly.